neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !alert note
 While we use nomenclature
-like `solid_blocks`, that these blocks don't need to actually represent *solid* - we only use this parameter to note where OpenMC should receive temperature feedback, but *not* density feedback (which would require moving the cell boundaries for deforming solids to preserve mass).
+like `solid_blocks`, these blocks don't need to actually represent *solid* - we only use this verbage to note where OpenMC should receive temperature feedback, but *not* density feedback (which would require moving the cell boundaries for deforming solids to preserve mass).

-This example uses cell tallies, as indicated by the `tally_type` parameter.
+This example uses cell tallies, as indicated by `tally_type`.
+The `tally_blocks` are
-The `tally_blocks` is then used to indicate which OpenMC cells to add tallies to (as inferred from the mapping of MOOSE elements to OpenMC cells).
+then used to indicate which OpenMC cells to add tallies to (as inferred from the mapping of MOOSE elements to OpenMC cells).
 If not specified, we add tallies to all OpenMC cells.
-But for this problem, we already know that the cladding doesn't have any fissile material, so we can save some effort with the tallies by skipping tallies in those regions by setting `tally_blocks = '2 3'`.
+But for this problem, we already know that the cladding doesn't have any fissile material, so we can save some effort with the tallies by skipping tallies in those regions by setting `tally_blocks` to blocks 2 and 3.
 [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md) will then
 automatically add the necessary tallies.
 Finally, we specify the level in the geometry on which the solid cells